lrgr/munk/README.md

     snakemake -s data/Snakefile -d data --configfile data/data.yml

 This data is used for experiments implemented in `experiments/` and described in Section 2 of [1].
-Please see `data/README.md`, Section 4.4 or Section S2 of the Supplemental Information of [1] for more details.
+Please see `data/README.md` or Sections 4.4 or S2 of [1] for more details.

 ## Provided scripts

 #### Computing HANDL embeddings with: compute_embeddings.py
-We provide a script, `compute_embeddings.py`, in the `scripts/` directory that computes HANDL embeddings of nodes in PPI networks.
+We provide a script, `compute_embeddings.py`, in the `scripts/` directory to allow users to easily compute HANDL embeddings and HANDL homology scores for nodes in and across PPI networks.

-*Arguments*:
+`compute_embeddings.py` takes the following arguments:

 * `-se`, `--source_edgelist`: path to source species PPI edgelist
 * `-te`, `--target_edgelist`: path to target species PPI edgelist